foundry-rs/starknet-foundry/docs/src/testing/debugging.md

 # Debugging

-Starknet compiler has limited support for debugging smart contracts.
  Starknet Foundry standard library adds a utility method for printing inside tests to facilitate simple debugging.

 Here's our test: